Declaration of Data Protection

 (2) This website uses the following types of cookies, the scope and functionality of which are explained below:

-You can configure your browser settings according to your preferences and, for example, refuse to accept third-party cookies or all cookies.
-So-called “third-party cookies” are cookies that have been set by a third party, i.e. not by the actual website you are currently on.
-We would like to point out that if you disable cookies, you may not be able to use all the functions of this website.
-You can prevent the use of HTML5 storage objects by using private mode in your browser.
-We also recommend that you manually delete your cookies and browsing history on a regular basis.
+You can configure your browser settings according to your preferences, for example, to reject third-party cookies or all cookies.
+So-called “third-party cookies” are cookies set by a third party, i.e., not by the actual website you are currently visiting.
+Please note that disabling cookies may prevent you from using all features of this website.

 Newsletter

-Rights of the data subject
+Rights of the Data Subject

-Withdrawal of consent If the processing of personal data is based on consent given, you have the right to withdraw your consent at any time.
-The withdrawal of consent does not affect the lawfulness of the processing carried out on the basis of the consent before its withdrawal.
-To exercise the right of withdrawal, you can contact us at any time.
-You have the right to obtain confirmation from the controller as to whether we are processing personal data concerning you.
-You can request confirmation at any time using the contact details above.
-You may request information at any time about the collection and processing of personal data and about the following information:
+If the processing of personal data is based on consent, you have the right to withdraw your consent at any time.
+The withdrawal of consent does not affect the lawfulness of processing carried out based on the consent before its withdrawal.
+You may exercise your right of withdrawal at any time by contacting us.

 • the purposes of the processing;

-the categories of personal data that are processed;
+• the categories of personal data being processed;

-the existence of a right to rectification or erasure of personal data concerning you or to restriction of processing by the controller or a right to object to such processing;
+• the existence of a right to rectification or erasure of personal data concerning you, or to restriction of processing by the controller, or a right to object to such processing;

 • the existence of a right to lodge a complaint with a supervisory authority;